a-dridi/Consulting-Appointment-Booking/README.md

 * Admin can edit, delete or add appointments which can be booked by clients
 * Client information are saved when the client paid through Paypal
 * Admin dashboard that shows you the appointments for the current day with client information (name, email, etc.)
+* Admin can adjust app easily through the settings page

 ## Configuration
 Please adjust the file "server.js" in the folder "backend" to your server settings.
 NOTICE: Please set your domain names in the cors section (line number 40) in the file "server.js".

+## Translation
+If your language is missing, then you can also add a translation.
+Please go to the folder "translation" and use the file "en.txt" as an example.
+Thank you for your support.

 ## API